 Face coverings.
-Since the current COVID-19 Community Level is LOW, wearing a face covering is optional (regardless of vaccination status).
-Individuals may choose to wear a mask and are welcome to do so.
+Since the current COVID-19 Community Level is MEDIUM, wearing a face covering is optional.

-Face coverings are located at building entrances around campus, including the Instrument Hall Coordinators' Office.
+° ∫∫∫6ft ∫∫∫ Face coverings are located at building entrances around campus, including the Instrument Hall Coordinators' Office.

 Practice good hygiene.
 Everyone should wash their hands frequently with soap and water and use available sanitizing products to clean their workspace.
 Be sure to clean shared tools after use.
 Cleaning/sanitation supplies are available in the instrument hutches for disinfecting workstations and personal hygiene.